BEST of Japan in 2 Weeks: Perfect 14-Day Itinerary (2026)

 A 30-minute ride from Osaka on the Shinkansen takes you to the stunning Himeji Castle.
 This pristine white castle, often dubbed “The White Heron”, is considered one of Japan’s most beautiful.

-In our opinion, it’s a true masterpiece of Japanese architecture (and we’ve seen our fair share of amazing castles around the world, such as Neuschwanstein Castle in Germany).
+In our opinion, it’s a true masterpiece of Japanese architecture (and we’ve seen our fair share of amazing castles around the world).
 It’s easy to see why Himeji Castle inspired its very own emoji: 🏯.

 Spend your morning exploring Himeji Castle’s grounds and gardens, which date back to the samurai era.
 The castle has been beautifully preserved and is now a UNESCO World Heritage Site.